gryshyn/gryshyn.icu/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 2. Sample front html code.

 == Changelog ==

+= 1.5.6.9 =
+* New functionality: Remove Link Header

+= 1.5.6.8 =
+* Fix: Call for invalid method WP_Error::has_errors()
+* Fix: Attempt to clear Opcache if API not being restricted

+= 1.5.6.7 =
+* Allow internal cron jobs to run even if wp-cron.php is blocked.
+* Check with wp_filesystem for any errors and output the messages, before attempt to write any content
+* Trigger site cache clear on settings changed or code update
+* Slight css updates
+* Mark block option in red text for better visibility and user awareness

+= 1.5.6.4 =
+* Fix: Keep double quote at the start of the replacements when doing JSON matches to avoid replacing strings for other domains
+* Fix: Run compatibility pachage for "ShortPixel Adaptive Images" only when plugin is active

 = 1.5.6.3 =
 * Fix: remove javascript comments produce worng replacements on specific format.